-- Requires passing the written general knowledge exam and one of the following endorsement exams: school bus, passengers, or hazardous materials.*
+- Requires passing the written general knowledge exam and one or more of the following endorsement exams: school bus, passengers, or hazardous materials.*

-All CDL applicants must also pass the CDL pre-trip, basic skills, and driving exams in a commercial motor vehicle of the property license class.
+All CDL applicants must also pass the CDL pre-trip, basic skills, and driving exams in a commercial motor vehicle of the proper license class.

 *These are examples of the testing requirements and may vary depending on the vehicle driven and loads carried.
-Refer to the study guide for additional testing requirements.
+Refer to the CDL handbook for additional testing requirements.

 NOTE: Requirements for Real ID apply to all CDL applicants.

 29. What are the residency requirements for a commercial driver license (CDL)?

 Answer: CFR 384.212 provides that CDLs or CLPs may only be issued to a person who resides within that state and has their true, fixed, and permanent home and principal residence to which they have the intention of returning whenever they are absent.